 Eligibility: Only a Ph.D. student’s advisor may nominate a dissertation.
-For each year’s award cycle, a nominated dissertation must have been successfully defended (not deposit date) by the department during the 12 months leading up to September of the nomination year.
-Exceptional dissertations completed too late in September for submission in the preceding year also will be considered.
+For each year’s award cycle, a nominated dissertation must have been successfully defended (not deposit date) by the department between October 2016 through (and including) September 2017.
 The dissertation submitted should be a finalized version; if a student or advisor thinks a dissertation will be more competitive after revision, the dissertation defense should be postponed if necessary.
 Nominations are welcomed from any country, but only English language versions will be accepted.
 Only one nomination may be submitted per institution.
 If an institution granted more than 10 PhD’s in that year, two dissertations may be nominated.

 Selection Criteria: Dissertations will be reviewed for technical depth and significance of the research contribution, potential impact on theory and practice, and quality of presentation.